fernandosouza/OCR/README.md

 ## Running the application

+1 - Run `npm install` in your terminal to install all the dependencies.

-Run `node ./src/index.js [filepath]`.
+2 - Run `node ./src/cli.js [filepath]`.
 However, the project already has a .txt file as an example.
-You can simply run `node ./src/index.js  ./src/text.txt` or `npm run example` to see the example output.
+You can simply run `npm run example` or `node ./src/cli.js  ./src/text.txt` to see the example output.

 ## Example